What is neuroDIVERSEcity?

 Why neuroDIVERSEcity Matters

 Most public spaces are not designed with autistic or neurodivergent people in mind.
-Sensory overload, unclear expectations, inaccessible communication, and stigma create barriers that keep many of us from participating fully in community life.
+Sensory overload, unclear expectations, inaccessible communication, and stigma can make it hard for many of us to take part in everyday community life.

 What We Look For

 Our standards are rooted in autistic experience and community feedback.
-We look for spaces that demonstrate:
+We look for spaces that show they understand and support the needs of neurodiverse people in everyday ways.

-Clear communication Direct information, predictable processes, and multiple ways to interact.
+Clear communication Direct information, predictable processes, and more than one way to interact or ask for help.

-Respect for self‑accommodation Acceptance of stimming, movement, Augmentative and Alternative Communication, quiet space use, and personal regulation tools.
+Respect for self‑accommodation Acceptance of stimming, movement, AAC, quiet space use, and any tools or strategies people use to regulate.

-Staff awareness and willingness to learn Not expertise — openness, respect, and accountability.
+Staff openness and willingness to learn Not expertise — just respect, curiosity, and accountability in everyday interactions.

-Commitment to “unmasked” belonging Spaces where autistic people do not have to hide, perform, or suppress who we are.
+Commitment to “unmasked” belonging Environments where autistic people do not have to hide, perform, or suppress who we are.

-These standards evolve as our community grows and as we receive feedback from autistic people across Chattanooga.
+These standards continue to evolve as our community grows and as we learn from autistic people across Chattanooga.

 How neuroDIVERSEcity Works

-- Businesses express interest or are nominated by community members.
+- A business expresses interest or is nominated by a community member.

 - We meet with the business to understand their environment, needs, and goals.

-- We endorse the space publicly once it meets our shared goals.
+- We endorse the space publicly once it reflects accessibility and “unmasked” belonging.

-- We maintain ongoing communication to support the business in our shared goal.
+- We maintain ongoing communication to support the business as part of our shared work.

 Education

-neuroDIVERSEcity does two things: it provides our community with a list of endorsed businesses, and it provides education about autistic people to the general public.
-As part of this work, we offer an educational module created by autistic adults and grounded in autistic lived experience.
-This module is designed for the general public, and businesses that participate in neuroDIVERSEcity show their commitment by being willing to receive it — whether that is the owner, a manager, or employees.
-This education is shaped by what autistic people want the public to understand about communication, sensory needs, unmasking, and the shift from assimilation to accommodation.
-It is practical, accessible, and rooted in the realities of autistic life.
-It is not clinical or diagnostic; it is community‑built education created by us, about us, for anyone who wants to understand how to create spaces where autistic people can exist without pressure to "mask."
+Businesses that participate in neuroDIVERSEcity show their commitment by being willing to receive this education, whether that’s the owner, a manager, or employees.
+The content is practical, accessible, and rooted in everyday autistic life.
+It focuses on what helps autistic people participate comfortably and “unmasked.”
+It is not clinical or diagnostic.
+It is community‑built education created by us, about us, for anyone who wants to understand how to create spaces where autistic people can exist without pressure to “mask.”

 Nominate a Business or Become a neuroDIVERSEcity Partner

 Any business that provides a good or service can be considered.
-This includes home repair services, retail shops, veterinary care, salons and barbershops, cafés, studios, medical or wellness practices, and other community‑facing services.
+This includes home repair services, retail shops, veterinary clinics, salons and barbershops, cafés, studios, medical or wellness practices, and other community‑facing spaces.

-Our endorsement focuses on the people who shape the environment: the staff, leadership, and decision‑makers who create a culture of accessibility, respect, and “unmasked” belonging.
-A space becomes neuroaffirming because the people within it choose to learn, adapt, and support neurodivergent community members.
+Our endorsement focuses on the people who shape the environment.
+We look at how staff, leadership, and decision‑makers create a culture of accessibility, respect, and “unmasked” belonging.
+A space becomes neuroaffirming because the people within it choose to learn, adapt, and support neurodiverse community members.

 Nominations help us begin a collaborative process of understanding how a business’s people show up, communicate, and commit to autistic‑affirming practices.